AlisherKenzhebayev/ManagedGD/README.md

 6. Summarize what your game is about
 	- Seeking the exit from the level, while trying not to die.
 7. What did you enjoy the most
-	- Lectures
+	- Lectures were interesting to hear about for a beginner
 8. What was your biggest struggle (I will try to improve my lectures according to that next year)
-	- Did not have examples of projects
+	- Did not have examples of projects or methodologies talked about in lectures, shown in practice
 9. Are you satisfied with the result?
 	- To a certain degree, as I mainly explored Physics as means to fake tween the motion and movement of player controller + Animaiton and 2D lights in URP, so I'm happy with my main goals.
 10. What will you recommend to other people picking the same game?